Tourism in South Africa: Visa policy

 Visitors to South Africa must obtain a visa from one of the South African diplomatic missions unless they come from one of the visa exempt countries, in which case they get what is called a "Port of Entry Visa".
 Visitors who require a visa must apply in person and provide biometric data.
 See also the visa policy of South Africa.

 History of tourism in South Africa

 Prior to the democratic elections of 1994

+If you can't put up with petty apartheid, don't go.
+The burden is on visitors to adapt to separate buses, doorways, post office windows, elevators, beaches, and toilets for people of separate skin color.

 Before the end of apartheid, the nation was not largely celebrated as a tourist destination.
 As a result of the political unrest, the country faced difficulty in creating a highly-functioning tourism industry.
 Though the numbers indicate there was active tourism, it was not expansive and faced hardships as a result of the politics of the period.

+The Traveler's Africa: A Guide to the Entire Continent reported in 1973 that South Africa was receiving 20,000 Americans a year, though even then the country was a controversial destination.
+The book goes on to report that the visitors were carefully screened to keep out journalists and similar undesirables, and that "irritating foreigners" were regularly deported.